Painting Equipment - Finishing Techniques

 Reciprocal

 The system is used for less complicated objects.
-It's basically a 2-axis application - vertical and horizontal, with the gun moving only in one direction.
-This restricts quite a lot the range of products that can be finished this way.
+It is basically a 2-axis application - vertical and horizontal, with the gun only moving in one direction.
+This rather restricts the range of products that can be finished in this way.

-It is possible to combine several such systems so that the object is covered from several sides.
-If a face-to-face application of a panel is desired, one reciprocator will be mounted in one direction and the other 180° to the first.
-In this way the panel moving with the chain will pass through the right of the 2 reciprocators and will be covered on both sides.
+It is possible to combine several such systems in such a way that the object is covered from several sides.
+If it is desired to apply a panel face-to-back, one reciprocator will be mounted in one direction and the other at 180° to the first.
+In this way the panel moving by means of the chain will pass in front of the 2 reciprocators and will be covered on both sides.

 photo source: sameskremlin.com